Markus Ritsch, M.S., P.E. President and Principal Engineer with Water & Earth Technologies, Inc.

 Richard also specializes in water data acquisition and analysis, flood hazard analysis, and water monitoring network and hydraulic structure design and installation.
 He has conducted forensics studies and has served as an expert witness.

-Rob Niedenzu, B.A. is WET’s Geographic Information Systems (GIS) Manager.
+Rob Niedenzu, B.A. is WET’s Field Services and Geographic Information Systems (GIS) Manager.

 Rob specializes in the design, installation and maintenance of environmental monitoring systems.
 He has specific expertise with respect to flood detection systems that employ the ALERT protocol and real-time telemetry.
 He has worked on projects throughout the U.S. Rob has experience in the environmental monitoring arena where he has directly supported or managed the installation of water and environmental monitoring stations.
 These projects, in addition to designing and bench testing systems before installation in the field, have allowed him to become familiar with various hardware platforms and telemetry protocols.
 He is certified in the operation and use of both HydroLynx model 5096 and model 50386 dataloggers, and is knowledgeable of most types of other dataloggers, water quality monitoring hardware, automated pump samplers, pressure transducers, rain gages, and other types of hydrometeorological measurement sensors.